Melbourne Football Club: 1987–2006: rollercoaster years

 By 1996, the club was also in dire financial straits.
-The club's board lead by past club champion Ian Ridley as president decided on the desperate step of a merger with Hawthorn.
+The club's board led by past club champion Ian Ridley as president decided on the desperate step of a merger with Hawthorn.
 In the ensuing weeks, a passionate debate was fought between pro and anti-merger supporters.
 In the first few days of this debate, lifelong supporters Mark and Anthony Jenkins met with coterie member George Zagon to form the Demon Alternative – an anti-merger group that was to significantly impact on the plans of the incumbent board.
 Former player and politician Brian Dixon and Rabbi Joseph Gutnick became the prominent leaders of the Demon Alternative group.
 The group quickly organised itself into a credible option for Melbourne supporters; however given the support of the AFL and other factors, when the merger issue was put to a vote, a majority of Melbourne members supported the board.
 In a meeting on the opposite side of town, Hawthorn members rejected their board's proposal and eventually the merger was defeated.

-Gutnick and Mark Jenkins were co-opted onto the club's board in the aftermath with Gutnick later being voted in as President.
+Gutnick and Mark Jenkins were co-opted onto the club's board in the aftermath with Gutnick later being voted in as president.
 He put $3 million of his own money into the club, and sacked Balme as coach midway through the 1997 season.
 In 1998, under new coach Neale Daniher, the club spent most of the season in the top eight and beat the eventual premiers Adelaide in the Qualifying Final.
 Melbourne also eliminated St Kilda, but lost to North Melbourne in the Preliminary Final.
 In 1999 Melbourne finished in the bottom three.

 In an exciting finish to the 2000 season, Melbourne stormed its way into the Grand Final, but were convincingly beaten by ladder leaders Essendon.
-Melbourne missed out on finals in 2001 finishing 11th, but would finish sixth in 2002 to eventually lose its Semi Final to Adelaide at the MCG in a controversial ‘away’ game, only played in Melbourne due to the AFL’s contractual obligations with the MCG.
-Captain David Neitz would play his best season winning the Best and Fairest award and winning the club's first Coleman Medal as the Leagues leading goalscorer kicking 75 goals.
-Gutnick was replaced by Gabriel Szondy as President at the end of the year winning 65% of the members' vote.
+Melbourne missed out on finals in 2001 finishing 11th, but would finish sixth in 2002 to eventually lose its semi-final to Adelaide at the MCG in a controversial ‘away’ game, only played in Melbourne due to the AFL's contractual obligations with the MCG.
+Captain David Neitz would play his best season winning the Best and Fairest award and winning the club's first Coleman Medal as the league's leading goalscorer kicking 75 goals.
+Gutnick was replaced by Gabriel Szondy as president at the end of the year winning 65% of the members' vote.